shilpishukla5/atliq-hardware/README.md

 ## AtliQ Model

-1.AtliQ sales hardware like keyboad, mouse, printers, moniter
+1.AtliQ sales computer hardwares like keyboad, mouse, printers, moniter

 2.AtliQ have Customers like Croma,Best Buy, flipkart and these customer them sells to consumers or users